enkodellc/YouAdMute/README.md

 # YouMute

-This Chrome extension automatically mutes and blurs annoying video ads that show up while watching a YouTube video.
+This Chrome extension automatically mutes ads that show up while watching a YouTube video.
 It also auto clicks the "Skip Ad" button as soon as it becomes enabled.
-Any other dismissable ads or boxes that sometimes appear over top of the video are never shown.

 ## Installation Instructions